robak86/hardwired/README.md

 # HardWired [WIP]

-TODO: compositions of modules using imports forces Law of Demeter

 Minimalistic, type-safe dependency injection solution for TypeScript.

 - [x] No decorators, no reflection
-- [ ] Type-safe, all definitions checked at compile time [TODO: add typesafety for context, Create gifs ]
+- [x] Type-safe, all definitions checked at compile time
 - [x] Lazy instantiation of dependencies
-- [ ] Handling circular definitions
 - [x] Easy mocking and testing
 - [x] Suitable for backend servers
-- [ ] Fast [TODO: measure it]
 - [x] Allows writing code which is not coupled to DI container
+- [?]
+Handling circular dependencies
+- [?]
+Lightweight & fast

   - You can write your classes using constructor dependency injection without polluting them with DI dependencies like @decorators, service locator, etc. All dependency injection definitions are implemented in a separate layer.